ztachip/ztachip/Documentation/SoftwareDesign.md

 the DSA can be applied to efficiently compared to a more general purpose computing architecture.

-ztachip domain are applications that can be expressed as a sequential steps of tensor operations.
+ztachip's domain is applications that can be expressed as a sequence of tensor operations.
 There are 2 primary types of tensor operations defined:

 - Tensor data operations: Involving operations such as tensor data copy,